101+ small business ideas to start now

 8. Tailoring and clothes alterations

 If you are a demon at darning or a ninja with a needle, consider offering clothing alterations and repairs to customers.
-According to GlobalData, the clothes resale market in the UK grew by 149% between 2016 and 2022 and is forecast to rise by 67.5% from 2022 to 2026.
-As more and more people embrace the fashion circular economy, this means a huge amount of potential customers looking for nipping and tucking.
+According to a study by Credence Research, the UK’s second-hand clothing market is expected to grow to $8,064.07 million (approx. £6.32 million), with a compound annual growth rate (CAGR) of 11.12% from 2024 to 2032.
+As more and more people embrace the circular fashion economy, a huge number of potential customers are looking to nip and tuck

 See also: How to start a clothes shop